jvzonlab/OrganoidTracker/_sources/PLUGIN_TUTORIAL.md.txt

 ```

 ### Adding cell types
-OrganoidTracker has some special support for cell types, like coloring them differently and keeping a list of them for use in the menual data editor.
+OrganoidTracker has some special support for cell types, like coloring them differently and keeping a list of them for use in the manual data editor.
 Internally, cell types are stored as position metadata (see the [metadata tutorial](WORKING_WITH_CUSTOM_METADATA.md)).

 You can register cell types as follows: